Anton-Augustsson/customer-portal/README.md

 # Customer portal
-An example application of a scalable customer portal developed in Java Spring Boot for the backend and Angular for the frontend.
+An example application of a scalable customer portal developed in Golang using gin for the backend and Angular for the frontend.

 ## The example